The Dreadful Facts about Homoeopathy

 Is that not a huge difference?

 I trust that the anomaly of this is clear to you.
-I hope that it is overwhelmingly clear to you: A doctrine which is now in 2010 being threatened with defunding by the NHS in the UK has reportedly had a staggering success rate in comparison to its medical cousin, which is oft most practiced today in treating all diseases.
+I hope that it is overwhelmingly clear to you: A doctrine which in 2010 was being threatened with defunding by the NHS in the UK has reportedly had a staggering success rate in comparison to its medical cousin, which is oft most practiced today in treating all diseases.
 But using homoeopathy, which the Chief Scientist of the UK, John Beddington, says has no scientific validity, by Dr. Bradford’s reckoning, could have saved almost 90% of those who died of Yellow Fever.

-DO THEY WANT TO MAKE YOU THEIR HEALTH SLAVE
+DO THEY WANT TO MAKE YOU THEIR HEALTH SLAVE?

 I hope you get it.
 There’s something drastically, dramatically wrong here.
 Bradford’s accounting is not an isolated one, as will be demonstrated to anyone who makes a deeper inquiry and more thorough investigation, part of which follows.

 There is another interesting validation.
 If Bradford was doing a whitewash, you would not suspect him of plugging a dead horse.
 But he is fair, so when homoeopathy fails, he says so.
 Homeopathy did not come out superior to allopathic medicine is ALL regards.
 In some it came out about the same.
 And in treating dropsy of the brain, it was a washout (a dead horse) as one might expect in diseases of deposition and deficiency, and not as effective as surgery in removing neoplasms..
-But in all others, infectious diseses, epidemioloigcally it did more than remarkably well.
-It’s results in some situations, especially epidemics, was stunning.
+But in all others, infectious diseases, epidemiologically it did more than remarkably well.
+It’s results in some situations, especially epidemics, were stunning.

 Publication of Bradford’s book was too early to include the performance of homoeopathics in the 1918 Influenza pandemic, accused of being the Spanish Flu, although there is some evidence it couldn’t be blamed on the Spanish because it may have come from a hog farm in Kansas, or Hot Springs, Arkansas.